 Many women will look through the yellow pages or online for a counselor, which is helpful for finding professionals in your area.
 But that’s not always an option for those who live in less populated areas.
 And sometimes there’s the reluctance to be seen at a counselor’s office for fear of what people might say.
 Wouldn’t it be nice to talk with a divorce counselor without having to leave the comfort and security of your own home?

-WomansDivorce.com has partnered with BetterHelp.com to bring you easy, affordable access to counseling.
+WomansDivorce.com has partnered with BetterHelp.com to bring you easy, affordable access to counseling (*Please note our website receives compensation for referrals to BetterHelp).
 BetterHelp is an online counseling platform that will allow you to speak to a licensed professional counselor from the comfort of your home by video, phone or direct messaging.

 When you sign up for BetterHelp, you’ll be asked a series of questions to help their system understand what you are struggling with.
 BetterHelp will analyze your answers and match you with a divorce counselor best-suited to meet your needs.
 Here is what the questionnaire looks like: